AustralianBioCommons/tower/index.md

 Since investigations commenced in July 2022:
 - Nextflow Tower has been deployed on Pawsey infrastructure
-- 40 Researchers from 20 groups/organisations such as AGRF, AusARG, WEHI, Telethon Kids Institute, Children’s Cancer Institute, the University of Melbourne Centre for Cancer Research, QUT and the University of Sydney are developing and running Nextflow workflows through the service
+- 40 researchers from 20 groups/organisations such as AGRF, AusARG, WEHI, Telethon Kids Institute, Children’s Cancer Institute, the University of Melbourne Centre for Cancer Research, QUT and the University of Sydney are developing and running Nextflow workflows through the service
 - Several workflows have been run on Pawsey, NCI, AGRF and AWS infrastructure.